dnarvaez27/JavaScript-Graphics/src/progress/linear/README.md

 # Linear Progress Bar
-This library creates a graphical linear progress bar in a easy way, implementing an HTML Canvas.
+This library creates a graphical linear progress bar in an easy way, implementing an HTML Canvas.
 <small>
 > **Important:** If you are using the **experimental version**, consider that this library was made using Custom Elements, from Web Components, which is ONLY supported in Chrome, Opera and Safari.
     Firefox is developing its support and Edge is considering.